pehringer/cet/README.md

 # ***set***
-Are you looking for a versatile set implementation for C?
+Are you looking for a versatile set implementation written in C?
 Look no further.
 This library offers a hash table that utilizes Robin Hood hashing, a technique that dynamically rearranges elements to keep them close to their ideal hash locations, resulting in a fast and reliable set.
 - Easy to use (library only has eight functions)
   + [```Set* set_Create(size_t capacity, size_t size, size_t (*hash)(const void*), int (*compare)(const void*, const void*))```](#set_createsize_t-capacity-size_t-size-size_t-hashconst-void-int-compareconst-void-const-void)
   + [```void set_Destroy(Set *s)```](#void-set_destroyset-s)